aliasrobotics/RVD/README.md

 This repository contains Alias Robotics' Robot Vulnerability and Database (RVD), an attempt to register and record robot vulnerabilities and weaknesses.

-For a discussion regarding terminology and the difference betweeen robot vulnerabilities, robot weaknesses or robot bugs refer to [Appendix A](#appendix-a-vulnerabilities-weaknesses-bugs-and-more).
+Vulnerabilities are rated according to the [Robot Vulnerability Scoring System (RVSS)](https://github.com/aliasrobotics/RVSS).
+For a discussion regarding terminology and the difference between robot vulnerabilities, robot weaknesses or robot bugs refer to [Appendix A](#appendix-a-vulnerabilities-weaknesses-bugs-and-more).
 In the content below we use the term vulnerability to refer to all of these flaws.

 **Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
 By no means we encourage or promote the unauthorized tampering with running robotic systems.
 This can cause serious human harm and material damages.**